Scalingo/go-scalingo/README.md

 ```
 ## Explore

-As this go client maps all the public scalingo APIs, you can explore the [API documentation](https://developers.scalingo.com/)
+As this Go client maps all the public Scalingo APIs, you can explore the [API documentation](https://developers.scalingo.com/).
 If you need an implementation example, you can take a look at the [Scalingo CLI code](https://github.com/Scalingo/cli)

 ## Repository processes